surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 System Requirements:

   - Mac OS X 10.11 or newer
-  - A 64-bit Intel CPU
+  - A 64-bit x86 Intel or ARM Apple Silicon CPU
   - At least 4GB of RAM
   - 64-bit AU or VST-compatible host application